of It’s a Wonderful Life: A Live Radio Play

 A. We recommend that you park in the MAT garage attached to our theatre at 50 Church Street.
 There are entrances to the garage from both Church Street and Morgan Street.
 There is accessible parking on the first floor of the garage.
 To get to Hartford Stage from the garage, exit through the Church Street doors and the theatre will be directly to your right.
-You may pay a discounted parking fee of $6.50 at our Box Office.
-There is also limited street parking available around the theatre.
-Parking on the street is free after 6 p.m.
+Parking is $7 cash only, and paid as you enter the garage.
 View all parking options.

 Q. Are there snacks available at the theatre?

 A. We will have snacks, including some gluten-free options, available for purchase.
 You may also bring your own, though we ask that the food be limited to the lobby area.